-Online education shouldn’t replace ‘traditional’, classroom teaching – this pandemic has illustrated to us that schools are not just there as education providers, but also caregivers, guardians, and food suppliers - but the lockdown situation has certainly highlighted a number of issues within the education system, from children who rely on free school meals to actually how students prefer to learn.
+Online education shouldn’t replace ‘traditional’, classroom teaching – but the pandemic has illustrated to us that schools are not just there as education providers, but also caregivers, guardians and food suppliers - but the lockdown situation has certainly highlighted a number of issues within the education system, from children who rely on free school meals to actually how students prefer to learn.

-Coronavirus has provided many educational institutions with food for thought on how teaching and learning can change – and perhaps should change - after this crisis is over.
+Coronavirus has provided many educational institutions with food for thought on how teaching and learning could change – and perhaps should change - after the pandemic crisis is over.

 What we can take from this extraordinary situation is that it’s absolutely necessary to have online support in order for students to succeed fully, whether primary or university age.

 Although many educational institutions already utilise online learning software and education portfolios, there hasn’t yet been a time when these have been completely relied upon.
 It could be said that the pandemic has been the catalyst that many schools needed in order to implement online learning technology.
 Although not an ideal situation in which to trial it, the pandemic has allowed educational institutions to become more innovative through technology – and hopefully this will continue once lockdown restrictions have been lifted.